MicrosoftDocs/EMDocs/microsoft-365-enterprise/office-add-ins-wip.md

 The following table lists the expected add-in behavior in enterprise and personal contexts and documents when WIP is enabled.

-Note:
+> [!NOTE]

--   Cut, copy, and paste operations within and outside of the host application work as expected in all scenarios.
+> - Cut, copy, and paste operations within and outside of the host application work as expected in all scenarios.

--   Data transfer to add-in services is not protected in all scenarios
+> - Data transfer to add-in services is not protected in all scenarios.

 |**Document type**|**Add-in in personal document or mailbox context**|**Add-in in enterprise document or mailbox context**|
 |:----------------|:-------------------------------------------------|:---------------------------------------------------|